 To apply to the Tribunal for a tenancy hearing, complete and lodge an Application for minor civil dispute - residential tenancy dispute.
-Attach any supporting documents.
-If it is a non-urgent application, attach a copy of your NURD.
+The QCAT form 2 application form is used for both urgent and non-urgent applications.

-Tribunal application forms are available from your local courthouse or online at www.qcat.gld.gov.au
+Tribunal application forms are available from your local courthouse or online at www.qcat.qld.gov.au